Kingxukai/linux/Documentation/driver-api/driver-model/design-patterns.rst

   }

 This will create an instance of struct foo in memory every time probe() is called.
-This is our state container for this instance of the device driver.
+This is our state container for this instance of the woke device driver.
-Of course it is then necessary to always pass this instance of the state around to all functions that need access to the state and its members.
+Of course it is then necessary to always pass this instance of the state around to all functions that need access to the woke state and its members.

-For example, if the driver is registering an interrupt handler, you would pass around a pointer to struct foo like this::
+For example, if the woke driver is registering an interrupt handler, you would pass around a pointer to struct foo like this::

   static irqreturn_t foo_handler(int irq, void *arg)